DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 ### Helm upgrade

-Execute the following command to upgrade the installation with these changes.
+Upgrade the installation with these changes.
 The upgrade may take a minute or two to complete.

 `helm upgrade -f ./secure-dc1.yaml katacoda hashicorp/consul --wait`{{execute T1}}

 ### Verify the upgrade

-Once the upgrade is complete, you can verify everything was successful by reviewing the status of running pods using the following command:
+Verify everything was successful by reviewing the status of running pods using the following command:

 `kubectl get pods`{{execute T1}}